new visitors parents

 Kamaji’s Tribes: A Truly Unique Experience

 At the beginning of her first summer at Kamaji, each camper is “initiated” into one of Kamaji’s six tribes.
-The six – Ishkaday, Waubun, Mundahmin, Metig, Geshig and Nanahtahga – provide each girl with a sense of belonging.
+The six – Ishkaday, Waubun, Mundahmin, Metig, Geshig and Nanahtahga – provide each camper with a sense of belonging.
 Each tribe consists of campers of all ages, providing older girls with leadership opportunities and younger girls with “big sister” friends.
-Tribes, too, give campers of all age groups the chance to interact with each other and “connect” with the wider camper population.
-It really is impossible to describe the strong bonds of friendship and loyalty that develop between tribe members.
-You’ll just have to take our word for it.

 Where do campers live?